Wyckoff Distribution Schematic: Phases, Events and Context

 Distribution, Schematics, and Upper-Range Events

 Wyckoff distribution is the market-structure context.
-A visual model of phases and tests can organize possible events inside that context.
+A Wyckoff schematic is a visual model that organizes possible phases and tests inside that context.

-Terms such as UTAD or upthrust after distribution describe narrower moments around upper-boundary failure.
-They can matter inside a distribution environment, but they do not replace the full reading.
+Terms such as UT, UTAD, SOW, and LPSY describe narrower moments within the distribution environment.
+They can matter, but they do not replace the full reading.
 A full distribution case still depends on prior context, rally quality, supply response, and later confirmation or failure.

 The cleaner distinction is scope.
 Distribution describes the whole upper-range environment.
 The schematic describes a model for reading that environment.
 Individual events describe specific tests within or near the range.